adityapai14/Parallel-Computing/README.md

 # Parallel-Computing
-Repository for the IT300 Parallel Computing project
+Repository for the IT300 Parallel Computing course project